What is IN2NYC?

 Does the program differ from school to school?

 Yes, the program will be tailored to meet the needs and preferences of each individual school.
-For example, the number of spaces available per school will vary, as will the profile of entrepreneurs/businesses that each school is interested in partnering with to ensure that there is alignment with the mission of each partner CUNY school.
+For example, the number of spaces available per school will vary, as will the profile of entrepreneurs/businesses that each school is interested in partnering with to ensure that there is alignment with the mission of each partner school.
 Some schools will be sector-agnostic, while others will focus on a specific industry or type of technology.

 What types of activities will schools require entrepreneurs to perform?